Install WoolyAI Client Libraries

 -

-Create a directory for the client files to be stored in:
+Create a directory for the client libraries to be stored in:

 mkdir woolyai-libraries -